dopelyner/printcraft-hub/README.md

 ```

 ## MongoDB
-Query result example of a product:
+Query result example of a `product`:
 ```
 {
   "_id": {